 The park and its facilities cater for family groups and children (eg. pedestrian traffic, children feeding ducks, playing games, etc).
 It is believed that there is a serious conflict between the safety needs of visitors engaged in recreational activities and commuters using this road as a time saving short cut.
-Over the past ten years traffic volumes have increased significantly further raising concerns over pedestrian safety in the park.
+Over the past fifteen years traffic volumes have increased significantly further raising concerns over pedestrian safety in the park.
 The park's narrow roads and large numbers of parked cars on weekends also combine to obstruct motorists' views of pedestrians, especially children.
-The proposal for future expansion of adjoining polo fields on Old Kurrajong Road may also increase traffic volumes in this area, particularly on weekends.